 Trends Driving Digital Transformation In Insurance

-The change in the insurance industry has accelerated and there are new unknown dynamics yet to be considered.
+The change in the insurance industry has accelerated, and there are new unknown dynamics yet to be considered.
 As a result of the tremendous increase in data volume, the only practical manner of addressing the constant shifts is to be digital and use technology to meet consumers’ needs.

 Here are some examples of technological trends that have transformed the relationship between insurers and their customers.

 1. Shift to digital channels/mobile

 The customer needs and expectations have changed, they have become increasingly willing to reconsider their insurance options.
-Customers now expect the best digital experience regardless of the industry they interacting with.
+Customers now expect the best digital experience regardless of the industry they are interacting with.
 Customized products, hassle-free interactions, automated services, and 24/7 access to information are the new baseline of a satisfactory customer experience.
 As a result, many successful insurance companies invest in digital apps and tools that help streamline workflows and attract and retain consumers.

-Since modern-day consumers move seamlessly on multiple channels, from email to phone to social media, companies are now providing omnichannel experience to customers to buy policies, process claims, and more on both web and mobile devices.
+Since modern-day consumers move seamlessly on multiple channels, from email to phone to social media, companies are now providing omnichannel experience to customers to buy policies, process claims, and more on web and mobile devices.
 This helps insurers to drive customer engagement at multiple levels, allowing customers to engage with limited human interaction when possible.

 2. Personalized Products

-According to Salesforce research, 52 percent of customers expect businesses to always offer personalized communications and services based on knowledge gained from previous interactions.
+According to Salesforce research, 52 percent of customers expect businesses to offer personalized communications and services based on knowledge gained from previous interactions.
 Personalization capabilities give insurance companies a competitive edge.